-Stay in our stunning rooms, celebrate and unwind with us and rediscover that life can be good again.
+Stay in our stunning rooms, celebrate and unwind with us, and discover that life can be good again.

 See you soon,